Harsh Focus on ‘Inexperienced’ CBS News Leadership as Chaos Deepens Over Anti-Israel Bias, ‘Selectively Edited’ Harris ‘60 Minutes’ Interview

 Mr. Roytman told The Sun that CBS “has proven itself to be hostile to Israel and the vast majority of Americans of all faiths who support the Jewish state and its right to exist in security.
 Unfortunately, CBS is doubling down by reportedly taking an editorial stance to no longer acknowledge that Jerusalem, sacred to the Jewish people from time immemorial and Israel’s modern-day capital, is even part of the country.”

-The problems for the network come as it is being run by leadership that lacks experience in managing the complexities of a national newsroom.
+The problems for the network come as it is being run by leadership that lacks experience in managing the complexities of national and international news coverage.
 In August, Ms. McMahon announced a shake-up of the network’s leadership team, elevating Ms. Roark and Jennifer Mitchell to senior positions.

 Puck reported that “many at CBS News, and across the media industry more broadly,” saw the handling of the Dokoupil situation as a “leadership failure on the part of McMahon, who had simultaneously exposed a star anchor and let an internal editorial debate metastasize into a full-blown controversy.”

-The chairwoman of Paramount Global, Shari Redstone, addressed CBS News’s handling of the Coates interview during a panel at the 2024 Adweek conference in New York City on Wednesday that was focused on combatting hate and increasing civic participation.
+The chairwoman of Paramount Global, which controls CBS, Shari Redstone, addressed CBS News’ handling of the Coates interview during a panel at the 2024 Adweek conference in New York City on Wednesday that was focused on combatting hate and increasing civic participation.

 Ms. Redstone, an observant Jew and supporter of Israel, said executives “made a mistake” in criticizing the interview and saying it did not meet the network’s editorial standards.
 She added that she believes Mr. Dokoupil did a “great job” with the interview.